linode/docs/docs/applications/configuration-management/configure-apache-with-salt-stack/index.md

 - '[Using Grains in SLS Modules](https://docs.saltstack.com/en/latest/topics/tutorials/states_pt3.html#using-grains-in-sls-modules)'
 ---

 Salt is a powerful configuration management tool.
-In this guide you will create Salt state files that are capable of installing and configuring Apache on Ubunutu 18.04, Debian 9, and CentOS 7.
+In this guide you will create Salt state files that are capable of installing and configuring Apache on Ubunutu 18.04, Debian 9, or CentOS 7.

 ## Before You Begin